rock-hopper/shuriken/README.md

 Shuriken can either be built using Qt Creator or the supplied build script.
 To use the build script, simply open a terminal in Shuriken's root directory and enter:

-    ./build (or optionally ./build debug)
+    ./build

 If working with Qt Creator, use the build script to compile the static sndlib library first:

+    ./build --sndlib

+The build script also provides some other options:

+    ./build --qt4 (configure with qmake-qt4 and compile against Qt4 libraries) ./build --debug
-    ./build sndlib
+    ./build --clean

-To clean the project:

-    ./build clean
+    ./build --help

-You must have qmake-qt4, and the aubio (>=0.4.1) and rubberband (>=1.3) dev files installed on your system.
+You must have either qmake or qmake-qt4 installed as well as the aubio (>=0.4.1) and rubberband (>=1.3) dev files.
 ___

 As noted above, Shuriken requires the latest incarnation of the aubio library which I've packaged for Ubuntu Precise and Trusty, and AVLinux 6: